Table of Contents

 Policies and Best Practices for Safe Usage

 To ensure safety and privacy within Microsoft Teams, it’s essential for us to adhere to certain policies and best practices.
 We should implement App Protection Policies, especially for organizations enabling remote work or BYOD (Bring Your Own Device) to prevent data leakage through keylogging or screen capturing tools.
-It’s also advisable to regularly review and customize user permissions and access controls, consequently minimizing the risk of insider threats.
-Training sessions on identifying phishing attempts and managing sensitive information can significantly enhance the security culture.
+It’s also advisable to regularly review and customize user permissions and access controls, consequently reduce the risk of insider threats.
+Training sessions on identifying phishing attempts and managing sensitive information can improve the security culture.
 Additionally, using the data loss prevention (DLP) feature will help prevent sensitive information from being shared inadvertently.

-Technical Insights: How Teams Handles Data and Screenshots
+How Teams Handles Data and Screenshots

 The Mechanism behind Data Sharing and Storage